baragaun/first-spark-app/docs/paraglide-js.md

 ## Adding Messages

 Messages are added to the json files in the `messages` directory, there is one file per language.
-The locales are defined in `project.inlang/settings.json`, 3 are currently supported:
+The locales are defined in `project.inlang/settings.json`, 4 are currently supported:

 - `en` - English (default)
 - `de` - German
 - `hi` - Hindi
+- `es` - Spanish

 When adding a new message, make sure to add it to all languages.
 If you are not a fluent speaker of a language, you can machine translate the message and note the message's name in `messages/todo.txt` to be verified or corrected later by a fluent speaker.
 Alternatively, you can add `TODO` as a placeholder message and note the message's name in `messages/todo.txt` to be translated later.

 ## Compiling Messages